AIDS-defining clinical condition: History

-Common Defining Conditions
+Common defining conditions

-Kaposi's Sarcoma
+Kaposi's sarcoma

-Kaposi's Sarcoma (KS) is an extremely common disease that arises in AIDS patients and HIV-infected individuals.
+Kaposi's sarcoma (KS) is an extremely common disease that arises in AIDS patients and HIV-infected individuals.
 The condition is characterized by large purple lesions on the skin and mouth.
 KS presents itself differently for everyone affected by it, and its symptoms and progression varies from person to person as well.
 There are four different populations that are at risk for KS, all of which are caused by infection with human herpesvirus 8.
 In the United States, almost every case of Kaposi's Sarcoma is indirectly caused by HIV infection.
 The disease is the most common among male homosexuals, presumably because human herpesvirus 8 exists with the most prevalence within this population.

 The remaining types of KS are known as Classic (Mediterranean), Endemic (African), and Transplant-related Kaposi's Sarcoma.
 Classic KS is common in regions of the Middle East, where herpesvirus 8 is fairly prevalent.
 KS occurrences in these regions are mainly found in older men, which is thought to be due to the natural decline of the immune system's strength when we age.
 Endemic KS presents itself the same way, but is a result of many people in certain regions of Africa being infected with human herpesvirus 8.
 In contrast to older men being affected in Classical infections, Endemic KS mainly affects young children, as the virus is transferred from mother to child via saliva.
 The final type of KS, transplant-related, is theoretically capable of manifesting in anyone.
 Transplant patients must take very strong immunosuppressant drugs to ensure that the body does not reject their new heart, liver, etc. However, a consequence of this is, of course, that their immune system becomes quite weak, and therefore very susceptible to infections.
 In a similar manner to how HIV contributes to KS, transplant patients are also at high risk for it, especially if the transplant was performed in a country where human herpesvirus 8 is endemic.
 In recent years, however, incidences of Kaposi's sarcoma in the United States have dwindled so much that physicians today often fail to consider it as a possibility when making diagnoses.